bayileyegnabate/ufo_sightings_analysis/README.md

 ## Overview of Project:
-- The main goal of this analysis is to include multiple criteria to filter the UFO sightings table in order to allow users be able to tailer their search.
+- The main goal of this project is to include multiple criteria to filter the UFO sightings table in order to allow users be able to tailer their search.

 ## Results:
 - Now the UFO sightings webpage allows you to filter the sightings table using date, city name, state, country and even the shape of the sighting.
 That is a huge convenience for users.